luthor112/WinampEasyService/README.md

         * This only works if you have Write rights to the directory
     * Default category can be set in the config file
 * srv_screensavers: Watch screensavers in the Media Library
+* wsrv_youtube: Browser YouTube through the website, but open videos in the player

 Common operation:
 * Most plguins, including the main ml_easysrv plugin, can be configured by editing the `easysrv.ini` file